jboss-developer/jboss-eap-quickstarts/README.md

 <a id="useeclipse"></a>
 Use JBoss Developer Studio or Eclipse to Run the Quickstarts
 -------------------------------------
 You can also deploy the quickstarts from Eclipse using JBoss tools.
-For more information on how to set up Maven and the JBoss tools, refer to the [JBoss Enterprise Application Platform 6 Beta](http://docs.redhat.com/docs/en-US/JBoss_Enterprise_Application_Platform/6/html/Beta_Documentation/HOME.html) documentation or the [Getting Started Developing Applications Guide](https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide "Getting Started Developing Applications Guide").
+For more information on how to set up Maven and the JBoss tools, refer to the [JBoss Enterprise Application Platform 6 Development Guide](https://access.redhat.com/knowledge/docs/JBoss_Enterprise_Application_Platform/) or [Get Started Developing Applications](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/guide/Introduction/ "Get Started Developing Applications").

 <a id="optionalcomponents"></a>